graylan0/colorized-thinking/README.md

 # colorized-thinking
 A progression of different converstional idea generation systems with OpenAI GPT 3.5 Turbo

+A version of this is now on OpenAi's website as well, they obviouslsy have tried this prompt.
+You can find this on the "openai API" for 3.5 Turbo GPT

 ``DAO Democracy```
 i want to integreate this to customtkinter